 How Do I Use Cacao Butter?

 Now for the fun part: how to use cacao butter!
 Cacao butter is a perfect ingredient in all kinds of dessert recipes, whether they're chocolate-themed or not.
-Here are three easy ways to use it:
+Here are four easy ways to use it:

-- Use melted cacao butter in place of other kinds of oil, margarine or dairy butter in recipes like cookies, brownies and cakes for a subtle chocolate innuendo.
+- Use melted natural cacao butter in place of other kinds of oil, margarine or dairy butter in recipes like cookies, brownies and cakes for a subtle chocolate innuendo.
 For best results, use a partial substitute only, keeping in mind that cacao butter will continue to firm up the recipe a little after cooking.

-Cacao butter is an exquisite ingredient through and through.
+Natural cacao butter is an exquisite ingredient through and through.
 It's easy to see why this unique ingredient belongs with all your favorite superfoods!